tiger-swallowtails-2013/phase-2-guide/teams/powerrangers.md

 ## Lightning Talks
 * Tuesday - What Makes a Good Commit?
 * Wednesday - What Are The Different Parts of a URI?
+* Thursday - How do I Test Sinatra?
-* Friday - How Do I "Spike" Code With Git Branches?
+* Friday - How Do I Use an API?